Holic75/SolastaExtraContent/README.md

 Lvl 3: Call Lightning, Earth Tremor, Winter's Breath.

-In addition it gives loremaster wizard a lvl 2 feature that allows to add one cantrip and one spell of any class to his/her spellbook.
+In addition it gives loremaster wizard a lvl 2 feature that allows to add one cantrip and one spell of any class to his/her spellbook, and changes cleric subclasses to match better Solasta sourcebook description.

 Mod requires SolastaModApi and SolastaModHelpers (https://github.com/Holic75/SolastaModHelpers) mods.